Lower gastrointestinal series: Radiographic views

 Assume that the x-ray tube is moving above the table and the x-ray film is moving below the table (overcouch):

 The subject lying supine to give AP (anteroposterior) view of all the bowels.

 Left lateral view of rectum is to view the rectum from lateral position.

 Right anterior oblique (RAO) position is to view the caecum, ascending colon, right hepatic flexure and sigmoid colon without overlapping of other bowels.

 Left anterior oblique (LAO) position is to view the splenic flexure without overlapping of other bowels.

 Left posterior oblique (LPO) position is to view the sigmoid colon without overlapping of other bowels.

-Hampton's view (prone caudal view) is taken when the subject is in prone position with the X-ray tube tilted towards the feet at 30 degrees.
-This is to separate out the loops of sigmoid colon.
+Hampton's view (prone caudal view) of rectosigmoid colon is taken when the subject is in prone position with the X-ray tube tilted towards the feet at 30 degrees.
+This is to separate the loops of sigmoid colon.